Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Index of transversally elliptic operators

-Now assume that using the vector field $v$ it is possible to trivialize a transversally elliptic operator everywhere on $T^*_GX$ outside of the fixed point set $Y$, and that in a neighborhood of the fixed point set the trivialization is isomorphic to just described with some choice of $\pm$ signs for each fixed point.
-Then the index is computed by summing contributions from the set of fixed points, where each contribution is regularized by an expansion in positive or negative powers of $q$, according to the choice of sign for the $\theta$ homomorphism.
+Now assume that using the vector field $v$ we can trivialize a transversally elliptic operator everywhere on $T^*_GX$ outside of the fixed point set $Y$, and that near the fixed point set the trivialization is isomorphic to either $\theta^{+}$ or $\theta^{-}$ at each fixed point.
+Then the index is computed by adding contributions from the fixed points regularized correspondingly by $\theta^{+}$ or $\theta^{-}$ .

-For example in this way we get the $\U(1)$ index of the following operator on $\CP^{1}$:
+For example, consider $X = \CP^{1}$ and the natural $\U(1)$ action on $X$.
+Consider the operator

-Here $\theta$ denotes the polar angle on $\CP^1$ measured from the North pole, and $f(\theta) = \cos^2 (\theta/2)$, so that the operator is approximately $\bar \p $ at the North pole and $\p$ at the South pole.
-It fails to be elliptic at the equator, but it is transversally elliptic with respect to the canonical $\U(1)$ action on $\CP^1$ whose fixed points are the North and South poles.
+where $\theta$ is the polar angle on $\CP^1$ measured from the North pole.
+The $D$ is approximately $\bar \p $ at the North pole and $\p$ at the South pole.
+This operator $D$ is not elliptic at the equator, but is transversally elliptic with respect to the $\U(1)$ action.
+We need to take the $\theta^{+}$ regularization of the North pole contribution, and the $\theta^{-}$ regularization of the South pole contribution

+The operator $D$ (\ref{eq:cp1-trans-ellipt}) is the two-dimensional analogue of the four-dimensional transversally elliptic operator (\ref{eq:symbol-simplified}) that we used for localization of the $\CalN=2$ theory on $S^4$.